 This gene encodes a bifunctional enzyme that catalyzes the first two steps in the mammalian lysine degradation pathway.
 The N-terminal and the C-terminal portions of this enzyme contain lysine-ketoglutarate reductase and saccharopine dehydrogenase activity, respectively, resulting in the conversion of lysine to alpha-aminoadipic semialdehyde.
 Mutations in this gene are associated with familial hyperlysinemia. [provided by RefSeq, Jul 2008]

 GeneCards Summary for AASS Gene

 AASS (Aminoadipate-Semialdehyde Synthase) is a Protein Coding gene.
 Diseases associated with AASS include Hyperlysinemia, Type I and Saccharopinuria.
-Among its related pathways are Lysine degradation and Viral mRNA Translation.
+Among its related pathways are Histidine, lysine, phenylalanine, tyrosine, proline and tryptophan catabolism and Lysine degradation.
 Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and saccharopine dehydrogenase (NAD+, L-glutamate-forming) activity.

 UniProtKB/Swiss-Prot Summary for AASS Gene

 Bifunctional enzyme that catalyzes the first two steps in lysine degradation.
 The N-terminal and the C-terminal contain lysine-ketoglutarate reductase and saccharopine dehydrogenase activity, respectively.